-Double click to reverse the direction of a locomotive running on a throttle:
+Double click the Throttle Knob to reverse the direction of a locomotive running on that throttle:

 - 1. Double click the Throttle knob that is controlling the locomotive.
-Press down on the knob quickly two times (2 key presses within 1/2 second). - 2.
+Press down on the knob quickly two times (2 distinct key presses within 1/2 second). - 2.
 The locomotive selected on that throttle will change direction. - 3.
 Repeat the process to reverse again, etc. - 4.
 Double clicking the R Throttle knob will reverse only the locomotive running on that throttle.
 Double click the L Throttle knob to reverse in the same way.